pinefile/pine/readme.md

 `pkg` function will read closest `package.json`

 Then run it!
-It is best to either place `pine` inside a npm run script or run it with npx:
+It is best to either place `pine` inside a npm run script or run it with `npx`:

 ```
 npx pine build